 MB: I didn’t mean “polished” as a negative thing!
 I’m not saying “you’re not true anymore! [laughs]

 Seidemann: Oh no no.Fuck “true.”
-The concept of “true” doesn’t have any meaning to me.
+The concept of “true” doesn’t have any meaning for me.

 MB: Do you think at some point it starts to become silly when people start to say “no that band is not kvlt, that band is not true?”
 There’s this crazy, silly elitism in the metal scene.